• Home

 Another nice feature in the settings is the option to select the Oxford comma in British English.
 (It's standard on other English varieties like U.S. and Canadian.)
 I also found the style guide worked as well as Grammarly and ProWritingAid when I performed similar tests.

-Enter a text in a different language, and the app auto-detects the change and makes suggestions.
+Enter a text in one of 30 different languages, and the app auto-detects the change and makes suggestions.
 For example, I pasted in some Spanish text, and it instantly switched to Spanish and highlighted some spelling and grammar errors.

 As a freelance writer, I rely on AI content editing apps to highlight areas for improvement in my first drafts.
 Do I accept all the suggestions?
 No, I don't.
 And that's the rub.

-AI editing tools are an aid—they're not perfect.
+Grammar checkers are an aid—they're not perfect.
 But between me and them, I can produce a solid first draft before my editors apply their superpowers.
 So my advice is to take them for a spin.
-Most have a free trial or free version to get you started, and then you can choose the premium AI grammar checker or rewording tool that works best for you.
+Most have a free trial or free version to get you started, and then you can choose the premium AI grammar checker that works best for you.

 Related reading: